handav/friendly_ml5/models.md

 http://www.inspiredacoustics.com/en/MIDI_note_numbers_and_center_frequencies

 Notes:
--you need to click to start the audio context
+*you need to click to start the audio context
--this returns the frequency, from which you can get the MIDI note (see above link if you are not familiar with these) -the other examples are a little outdated
+*this returns the frequency, from which you can get the MIDI note (see above link if you are not familiar with these) *the other examples are a little outdated

 ### PoseNet, PoseNet with webcam